 By Cait Etherington June 14, 2017

-June 14, 2017 – David Guralnick of Kaleidoscope Learning opened the 2017 International Conference on E-Learning in the Workplace (ICELW) this afternoon.
+June 14, 2017 – Dr. David Guralnick of Kaleidoscope Learning opened the 2017 International Conference on E-Learning in the Workplace (ICELW) this afternoon.
 Guralnick, who founded ICELW a decade ago, emphasized e-learning’s rapid growth but further emphasized that moving forward, it will be critical to keep asking questions about best practices.
 In many respects, this is precisely what happened on the first day of the ICELW Conference.
 Presentations emphasized both how dynamic the eLearning field has become in recent years and the need for ongoing research and development.

 Now in its 10th year, ICELW is truly international in scope.
 This year the conference includes presentations from participants hailing from 16 countries, including Canada, Belgium, Switzerland, the United Kingdom, Brazil, and Argentina.
 The conference program also reflects a unique mix of representatives from industry and higher education.
 As a result, ICELW is a rare opportunity for eLearning experts from around the world and across sectors to share best practices.